pandupurwadi18/pandupurwadi18/README.md

 - 👋 Hi, I’m @pandupurwadi18
-- 👀 I’m interested in programming and design
+- 👀 I’m interested in design
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking for collaboration in impactful and helpful project
 - 📫 How to reach me just contact me in my Linkedin @pandupurwadi18